REDCap and Twilio Guidelines

 2.Survey as voice call

-3.Survey as SMS conversation - *Only REDCap administrators are allowed to enable the Twilio option to initiate a survey as an SMS conversation.
+3.Survey as SMS conversation - (This option NOT valid for IRB-led research projects).
+Only REDCap administrators are allowed to enable the Twilio option to initiate a survey as an SMS conversation.
 Much like email, SMS is not considered a secure form of communication, so you may not want to administer surveys as SMS conversations if the participant will be submitting identifying information (PHI or PII) unless you have been granted special permission from the participant to do so.
 Given such sensitive privacy issues, only EDC Support can enable this feature.

 Once the method for sending invitations is set: